 Engineering project planning considers two important components: (1) the evaluation of a proposed project to determine whether implementation would be feasible, and (2) an initial engineering assessment including conceptual design, alternative analysis, and up to 30 percent engineering design.
-Each evaluation area is project-specific and varies greatly due to the wide range of improvements in channels, culvert improvements, LWCs, roads and bridges, storm drain systems, and stream stabilization.
+Each evaluation area was project-specific and varied greatly due to the wide range of improvements in channels, culvert improvements, LWCs, roads and bridges, storm drain systems, and stream stabilization.

 Costs for each evaluation were taken from Capital Improvement Projects (CIP) when available.
 It was assumed that the total cost represented in the report was the overall construction cost and that the evaluation effort would equate to five percent of the total construction cost or a minimum of \$250,000.
-This methodology was applicable to the City of Grand Prairie and the City of Hurst - both of which, together, comprise 81 out of the 236-engineering project planning FMEs.
+This methodology was applicable to the City of Grand Prairie and the City of Hurst - both of which, together, comprised 81 out of the 236 engineering project planning FMEs.

-The City of Garland has 22 FMEs that fall under this category, all of which are updates to previous drainage studies.
+The City of Garland had 22 FMEs that fell under this category, all of which were updates to previous drainage studies.
 The year(s) these studies were initially performed range from April 2003 to September 2010.
-Thus, the project cost was taken for each of these, when available, and scaled accordingly to September 2020 USD.
+Thus, the project cost was taken for each of these, when available, and scaled accordingly to September 2020 United States dollars.

-The HMAPs were used, when available, for determining planning level cost estimates.
-It was assumed that the costs provided for the HMAPs are in 2020 United States dollars.
-In instances where neither HMAPs nor CIPs were available, additional research and outreach was conducted to gather supplemental information from potential FME sponsors and previously conducted studies to develop a general scope of work and associated cost estimate.
+The HMPs were used, when available, for determining planning level cost estimates.
+It was assumed that the costs provided for the HMPs were in 2020 United States dollars.
+In instances where neither HMPs nor CIPs were available, additional research and outreach were conducted to gather supplemental information from potential FME sponsors and previously conducted studies to develop a general scope of work and associated cost estimate.